TACC-Cloud/tapis-cli/docs/usage/systems.rst

 Systems
 #######

-Support for the Tapis systems management **systems** is provided by the **systems** command set.
+Support for the Tapis resource management **systems** is provided by the **systems** command set.
 Helper workflows (such as assistance with SSH keys and testing newly created systems) will be added in coming releases.